radomirbosak/duden/docs/usage.md

 ('einfach', 'Partikel', 'einfach_vollkommen_wirklich')
 ```

-By default, just words with title maching exactly the searched word are returned by the `search` function.
+By default, just words with title matching exactly the searched word are returned by the `search` function.
 To return all results of the `/suchen/dudenonline/` call, use the `exact` keyword:

 ```python
 > duden.search('einfach', exact=False)